jennifer-hemmens/publish/presta/new/test-bancontact-qr-code.md

 ## Check whether the Bancontact QR code works

-1. Log in to your PrestaShop Dashboard and select Mollie in the left navigation panel.
+1. Log in to PrestaShop and select Mollie in the left navigation panel.
 This opens the **General settings** configuration tab.
 2. Select **Live** in the **Environment** dropdown and click **Save** at the bottom of the page.